Atrial Septal Defect

 What can I do to care for myself?

 - Maintain a healthy weight.
-Being overweight can increase your risk for high blood pressure, diabetes, and coronary artery disease.
+Extra body weight can increase your risk for high blood pressure, diabetes, and coronary artery disease.
 These conditions can make your symptoms worse.
 Ask your healthcare provider what a healthy weight is for you.
-Ask him or her to help you create a weight loss plan if you are overweight.
+Your provider can help you create a safe weight loss plan, if needed.

 - Do not drink alcohol.
 Alcohol can increase your risk for high blood pressure, diabetes, and coronary artery disease.